VaclavElias/stride-website-next/README.md

 The motivation for the update is:

 - [x] to simplify design
-- [x] use Bootstrap 5.2
+- [x] use Bootstrap 5.3
   - this was also used previously with lots of inconsistency
 - [x] use Fontawesome 6
   - this was also used previously
-- [ ] remove old unnecessary code, AddThis, Discus, JQuery, JavaScript libraries
+- [x] remove old unnecessary code, AddThis, Discus, JQuery, JavaScript libraries
 - [x] get better website responsivness
-- [ ] keep the content as it is and where it is, maybe just improve if needed
+- [x] keep the content as it is and where it is, maybe just improve if needed

 ## Phase 1